 Manufacturing Innovation Map Reveals Emerging Technologies & Startups

 The manufacturing industry moves to adopt and employ new technologies that not only promote increased productivity and efficiency but also drive innovation.
-For example, one of these technologies, artificial intelligence, will soon grant data insight in real-time thus supporting and instructing workers and robots in the complex manufacturing process.
+For example, one of these technologies, artificial intelligence, will soon grant data insight in real-time, thus supporting and instructing workers and robots in the complex manufacturing process.

-As a high number of startups works on the technologies that bring the manufacturing industry forward, we at StartUs Insights researched 800+ of them to identify key technologies and innovation areas.
+As a high number of startups work on the technologies that bring the manufacturing industry forward, we at StartUs Insights researched 800+ of them to identify key technologies and innovation areas.
 We reached these results using our proprietary innovation scouting approach and clustered the findings in our Manufacturing Innovation Map:

 Manufacturing Innovation Map StartUs Insights 1280 720-noresize